 Texts in Conversation

-In Mark, Jesus says some people hear parables but do not understand them.
-This is similar to the language in the Aramaic translation of Isaiah in Targum Jonathan, which explains the act of not understanding.
-This suggests that Mark was influenced by an Aramaic tradition that was later preserved in the Targum.
+In Mark, Jesus says some people hear parables but do not understand them, similar to the Aramaic translation of Isaiah in Targum Jonathan, which explains the act of not understanding.
+Mark was likely influenced by a similar Aramaic tradition.

 Share: